 - Lipstick, lip stain, lip gloss: 6 Months to a year.
 Since they are not liquid, they can remain bacteria-free for up to a year.

 - Powders of any kind: Two Years.
 Unless your powder starts to change color os begins to smell, you should be good to go for up to two years.

 04 of 09

 Newspapers and Magazines

 This is a huge source of clutter for many households!
 People like to hang onto their daily papers well past their expiration dates.
-Here are my self-implemented guidelines:
+Here are some guidelines: